Sleepless Nights (2016) Review

-“Love Me in Pieces” from director Tony Masiello (Frames of Fear) and writer Matt Hill (Killer Campground) is something of as #MeToo moment as a roofie loving creep gets the tables turned on him.
+“Love Me in Pieces” from director Tony Masiello (Frames of Fear, Natasha Nighty’s Boudoir of Blood) and writer Matt Hill (Killer Campground) is something of a #MeToo moment as a roofie loving creep gets the tables turned on him.
 This one has a nice little epilogue as well.

 The final segment, “Unnatural Attraction” sees a pedophile kidnap the wrong little girl.
 Wayne Whisenant gives us an entertaining if predictable final story.
 Antwoine Steele appears yet again with a cameo in this segment.

 Back at the house, the Unexpected Guest has arrived, but he has a surprise coming as well.

 Sleepless Nights was shot on a low budget, or several low budgets if you prefer.
 Several names in both behind and in front of the camera roles appear in the credits of multiple segments.
 While the love of filmmaking and horror definitely shows through, the results are a mixed bag.